Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 We respond to all inquiries within 15 days of receipt.

-Legal Remedy and Supervision
+Legal Remedy and Oversight

 If you are not satisfied with our response, you may contact the competent authorities: